computational-psychology/hrl/docs/getting-started/installation.md

 ### `pypixxlib`

-This propetary library is provided by Vpixx and it makes possible to communicate with all Vpixx devices (Datapixx, ViewPixx, etc)
+This proprietary library is provided by Vpixx and it makes possible to communicate with all Vpixx devices (Datapixx, ViewPixx, etc)

 ```{margin}